Samu92/Attune/README.md

 ## Getting Started

-Attune is still under development and a first public version has not been provided.
+The app is still under development and a first public version has not been provided.

 ### Prerequisites

-Attune requires a premium Spotify account for its full use.
+The app requires a premium Spotify account for its full use.

 An internet connection is required for Spotify API calls.